 conditions in worker’s camps, if worker camps are foreseen (adequate water supply and sanitation facilities);

-risk of infectious/transmissible diseases (COVID-19).
+risk of infectious/transmissible diseases (COVID-19);

+key OHS risk will also include accidental drowning since the works will be carried out near water bodies; and

+confined spaces due to pipeline works for modern pressurized systems.

 FBiH legislation requires each employer to assess labor risks specific to each job/position.
 The employer is obliged to prepare an act on risk assessment at the workplace, which contains a description of the work process with an assessment of the risk of injuries or damage to health at the workplace and measures to eliminate or reduce risks to a minimum in order to improve safety and health at work.
 The employer is also obliged to perform training of workers related to safe work.
 With the use of protection equipment, proper training and organization of site, the risk of work-related injuries and occupational health can be significantly reduced.